5 Day-Of Travel Tips to Ensure a Zen Start to Your Vacation

 Most airlines allow you to check in online via their websites 24 hours before departure and at that time, you can change your seat, pay for your checked baggage and most importantly, receive your boarding pass.
 You’ll receive your boarding group (the order in which you’ll board the plane), boarding time and a tentative gate number so that you can prepare for your arrival at the airport.

-Airlines will often release their premium seats in each cabin during online check-in if they haven’t been sold so you may get lucky and snag that sweet seat without having to pay (in your ticketed cabin only).
+Airlines will often release their premium seats in each cabin during online check-in if they haven’t been sold so you may get lucky and snag that sweet seat without having to pay.
 And, the earlier you check in, the better chance you have of getting a more favorable boarding group, allowing you to avoid having to gate check your carry-on or worse, stow it 20 rows behind you!.

 This 24 hour prior check-in is especially important if you fly Southwest Airlines and you haven’t added any upgrades – since there is no assigned seating, your boarding group is assigned in the order in which you check-in.
 This boarding group number shows the order in which you’ll board the plane and choose your seat.
 The sooner you get on, the better your seat choice will be!

 Travel mornings can be chaotic because who is functioning at 3 a.m.?!
-(Answer: no one)
+(Answer: almost no one)